kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    deployment.apps/httpbin created
    ```

-2. Create a virtual service to set up the routing rules for your Bookinfo app.
+2. Create a virtual service to set up the routing rules for your httpbin app.
 In the following example, you instruct the Gloo Edge gateway to route incoming requests on the `/productpage` path to be routed to the `productpage` service in your cluster.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1